cvielma/Code4Venezuela/README.md

 Dr.Julio Castro's data has been de-duplicated.
 In order to download it, follow this link: https://drive.google.com/open?id=1tbuw0KfmNMxuwLTmRISec7k9pghIU-9e

-To minimize runtime and increase stability, shingling, minihashing, and jaccard similarities were used (See Pradeep Prabakar's blog in the helpful links section)
+The python notebook provided in this repo removes duplicates from Dr. Castro's data.

-A realtime python 2.7 server for inference is provided as well.
-By default, it is started on localhost:30303.
+The python server provided in this repo is for real time classification of new tweets, existing tweets, and near-duplicates (This is to address tweets that are just retweets of other tweets and other cases).
+By default, the server is started on localhost:30303.
 However, you can pass arguments to change the port.
 To run it, run

 python server.py